How to Optimize Your DoorDash Menu Photos in 2026

 1. Optimize your DoorDash menu photos first

-DoorDash data shows that optimizing menus with high-quality photos is a key factor in increasing monthly sales by up to 44% more.
+DoorDash data indicates that optimizing menus with high-quality photos is a key factor in increasing monthly sales by up to 44%.

-On a crowded platform like DoorDash, customers compare dozens of options very quickly.
-A dark, messy, or unappealing photo immediately lowers perceived quality.
-An optimized photo makes your restaurant feel more trustworthy, the dish more desirable, and the menu more professional, increasing the likelihood that the customer chooses exactly that product.
+Users on the platform compare many options in very little time, and a dark, confusing, or unappetizing photo immediately reduces perceived value.
+Instead, an optimized photo makes your restaurant look more trustworthy, the dish more desirable, and the menu more professional, increasing the likelihood that the user chooses exactly that product.

 That is why optimizing your DoorDash menu photos is not just an aesthetic detail.
 It is a real lever for visibility and sales conversion.